 Regardless of the style of the report you may find the following useful to keep in mind when reading your child's school reports.

-* My aim is for these posts is meant to useful, interesting and/or inspiring.
+* These articles are provided by Kim Ross, Psychologist for general information and education .
 They are not designed to be used for therapy..
 If you are experiencing stress please contact your GP or mental health professional.

-Kim Ross is a Psychologist and Founder of Positive Young Minds and Essential Self-Care for Psychologists.
+Kim Ross is an Online Psychologist and Founder of Positive Young Minds and Private Practice Sustainability.